ssinica/jekyll-now/_posts/2018-04-03-blog-is-moved-to-jekyll-and-new-agenda.md

 ---
+layout: post
+title: Blog is moved to new platform + New agenda + Status update
 published: false
 ---

 ## Blog is moved to new platform + New agenda + Status update

 With this post I am proclamating another attempt to bring this blog to life :)